kunalpop/kunalpop/README.md

 # Hi there, I'm Kunal 👋

 I'm a **seasoned analytics and software professional** with substantial experience in **AI, data science, and scalable software systems**.
-I enjoy building intelligent solutions that combine **machine learning, advanced analytics, and distributed system architectures** to solve real-world problems.
+I enjoy building applications that combine **machine learning, analytics, blockchain, and distributed system architectures** to solve real-world problems.

 Previously, I worked in **AI, data science, and software engineering roles** at